-The report to the City Council's Executive (December 2020) on Purpose Built Student Accommodation in Manchester is a material consideration to decision making process in advance of the review of the Local Plan.
+The reports to the City Council's Executive both in December 2020 and May 2023, on Purpose Built Student Accommodation in Manchester are material considerations to decision making process in advance of the review of the Local Plan.
 This sets out that location is a key factor in ensuring the quality, security, sustainability and wellbeing benefits of accommodation.
 PBSA should be located in the areas immediately adjacent to the core university areas, principally the Oxford Road Corridor area.
 This may include parts of surrounding neighbourhoods such as Hulme and Ardwick which are immediately adjacent to the university campuses.
 Whilst the development site is not in the Oxford Road Corridor, it is in close proximity to the Corridor in Hulme.